Betting in Poker

-If you’re learning how to play poker, you need to understand how betting rounds work.
-While the rules may differ based on the type of poker game you play, many fundamentals remain the same.
+When you’re learning how to play poker, one of the most important aspects to grasp is how betting rounds work.
+While the poker betting rules may vary slightly depending on the type of poker you’re playing, the fundamentals of betting in poker remain consistent across most variations.

 The Actions